Pine cone jam. A tongue-scraping oxymoron or a soothing and familiar treat? That depends where you come from.

 Prepare: Place the cones in a pot, cover with water and bring to a boil.
 Cook at a boil for 5 minutes.
 Turn off the heat.
 A layer of resin will collect on the surface – carefully scoop it off, and discard.
 Drain the pine cones.

-Make the jam: Add the sugar and 6 cups of water to the pot with the boiled cones.
+Make the jam: Add the sugar and 4 cups of water to the pot with the boiled cones.
 Stir.
 Bring to a boil and cook for 5 minutes.
 Turn off the heat and cool completely.
 Bring to a boil again.
 Boil for 1 minute.
 Turn off, and cool.
-Repeat another two times.
+Repeat another three times.

-If a cone is now chewable and the liquid dark, they are done.
+If a cone is now chewable and pleasantly sweet and the liquid dark and sticky, they are done.
 If not, repeat the boil-cool steps.
 Bottle the jam in sterile jars.

 For more of Marie’s recipes, see: